Karapiro: Lake Karapiro

-Karapiro Power Station
+Karāpiro Power Station

-The 96-megawatt Karapiro Power Station is located adjacent to the dam at the head of the lake, and is the eighth and last hydroelectric power station located on the Waikato River.
+The 96-megawatt Karāpiro Power Station is located adjacent to the dam at the head of the lake, and is the eighth and last hydroelectric power station located on the Waikato River.
 Water for the power station up to 362 m3/s at full power, is taken from the lake and passed through three Kaplan turbines in the powerhouse, before being deposited into the lower Waikato River.
 Each turbine turns a 32 MW generator, and the electricity from the generators is fed into Transpower's national transmission grid.
 The station is a base load generator due to its need to maintain water flows into the Waikato River system beyond the lake.

 The ten-megawatt Horahora Power Station at Horahora, 13 km upstream of Karapiro Dam, part of an earlier hydroelectric power scheme, was flooded with the formation of Lake Karapiro.